 I can’t part with my emergency pet strollers either.
 It’s the prepper in me, I know.
 Pets need us to prepare for the warmth and care they need, just like children.
 Stock enough food for three months if possible.
 If we have to evacuate be ready to keep your pet warm, hydrated and fed.

 In the winter months with the furnace running so much, we need a little more humidity, depending on where you live.
 I have a portable humidifier / mister going 24/7 through the winter months.
 I have to use my reverse osmosis water to fill it because our water is so hard here.
 You may need to use distilled water to help protect your unit.
 It’s a good idea to have a humidifier if someone is sick with colds, bronchitis or pneumonia.
 Of course, you must decide if a humidifier is good for your family.

 13. Family Communication Plan

 Sometime before the end of the year (no pressure on anyone) please put together a plan on how you will communicate with each other in a power outage.
 I am talking friends, neighbors, and family.
 Please fill out this form by filling in all the names, phone numbers, and emails so they are available when you need to contact those you care about.
 If your phone with all the contact information you use can’t be charged you will have a paper with the information on it so you can use other communication options.
-Food Storage Moms-Emergency-Contact-Info.
+Food Storage Moms Contact Information Sheet.
 Winter is just around the corner.
 Don’t get caught unprepared this year.
-Plan ahead and make sure you are truly READY for the winter months ahead.
+Plan ahead and make sure you are truly READY for winter months ahead.
 You’ll be glad you did!